 Any model we develop will include some risk of COVID-19 transmission, but together, we can minimize it.

-A key requirement for reducing the likelihood of COVID-19 transmission involves significantly reducing the number of close people-to-people and people-to-infected-surface encounters.
+A key requirement for reducing the likelihood of COVID-19 transmission involves significantly reducing the number of close people-to-people encounters.
 To accomplish this we need everyone to do their part:

-International students arriving from international destinations will be expected to quarantine for 7 or 10 days in their residential location (on or off campus) in accordance to the general quarantine protocol stated above.
-This applies to all international students, no exceptions.
+Any student travelling internationally will be expected to quarantine for 7 or 10 days in their residential location (on or off campus) upon their arrival to the United States in accordance with the general quarantine protocol stated above.
+This applies to all students, no exceptions.

 While in quarantine, students are expressly prohibited from leaving their assigned apartment or assigned residence hall room/bathroom for any reason other than medical appointments as directed by a physician.
 Additionally they are prohibited from participating in University co-curricular activities (athletic practices, rehearsals, student organization events, Greek activities, etc.).